Kim Chwajin: Leadership in the anarchist movement

 With the rising popularity of socialism among Korean independence activists in Manchuria during the 1920s, Kim began to synthesise the Korean nationalist philosophy of Na Ch'ŏl together with aspects of republicanism and anarchism.
 Kim particularly gravitated towards the political philosophy of anarchism, influenced by his relative, the Korean anarchist Kim Chongjin.
 In 1924, Kim received funding for his operations from the Bocheon religious leader Ch'a Kyŏngsŏk.
 In 1925, Kim established the New People's Administration in Northern Manchuria, where he aimed to establish an egalitarian and libertarian society.

 The New People's Administration became the de facto government in northern Manchuria; it was governed by a separation of powers, with Kim leading its military committee.
 From this position, Kim oversaw the establishment of a military academy, commanded about 500 soldiers and cultivated a farm to feed his troops.
 By 1929, the Administration's civil government had joined together with the General Staff Headquarters and Righteous Government (two other de facto Korean governments in Manchuria) to establish the National People's Government.
 Meanwhile, Kim's military faction had joined together with the socialists of the Korean Youth League to establish the Revolutionary Assembly.

 In August 1929, the Korean Anarchist Federation approached Kim's revolutionaries with a plan to establish a self-governing federation of agricultural cooperatives in Manchuria.
 Kim Chwajin agreed and together they founded the Korean People's Association in Manchuria.
 As general of the Korean Independence Army, Kim himself acted as the organisation's military leader.
 As the KPAM grew, it came under threat from the Communist Party of Korea, the Empire of Japan and the Chinese nationalist government.
-Kim himself thought that they could ignore the Stalinists and leave aside political struggle until after Korean independence was achieved.
+The Japanese imperialists and Korean Communists, who viewed the KPAM as a threat to their attempts to assert hegemony over Manchuria, respectively attacked it from the south and the north.